sentiampc/sentialabs.github.io/_posts/2019-11-01-Crossaccount-Metrics-Forwarding.md

 This piece of code starts default session of current(destination) account and then use put_metric_data API to put metric data in the CloudWatch metrics of current(/destination) account.

-Important points -

-a) In order to not miss any metric data, this lambda needs to be triggered at an interval which is equal to or less than the difference between EndTime and StartTime of GetMetricData API.
+NOTE - In order to not miss any metric data, this lambda needs to be triggered at an interval which is equal to or less than the difference between EndTime and StartTime of GetMetricData API.

-b) In case of large number of metrics(ECS services), looping over different metrics may involve some time.
-In this case, we may need to tune start time and end time by increasing 'n'(n = 1, 2, 3, 4,....) in 'StartTime=(current_time - 120*n)' and 'EndTime=(current_time - 60*n)'.

-This script takes as input role_arn:

-Role arn -
-It is arn of the role which is used to access CloudWatch metrics in source accounts.

-How does this script work?

-The script fetches cpu and memory data from different AWS accounts(source accounts).
-Using this data, It creates a CloudWatch metric in the namespace AWS/ECS with the same name as it was in original account.

 Conclusion